Aros-Technology-Studio/AST-Aros-Financial-Paradigm/02_nodechain_engine/network_consensus_model.md

 ## Purpose of This Document

 This document defines the consensus mechanism used within the Aros NodeChain (AST Layer).
-It outlines how decentralized nodes agree on transaction validity, batch inclusion, and overall ledger integrity.
+It outlines how decentralized nodes agree on transaction validity, batch finalization, and overall NodeChain transaction sequencing.
 The model is tailored for the Aros environment, balancing security, efficiency, and modular scalability.

 ---